MuhammedBuyukkinaci/My-Helper-Functions/README.md

 print(temp.get_b)
 ```

 116) In a data science project, always try to simplify **main.py** module.
-Put the lcasses in differnet modules and call them from **main.py**.
+Put the classes in different modules and call them from **main.py**.
 Make sure configuration settings are in a single place.
-THe main takeaway in data science projects is that data is central.
+The main takeaway in data science projects is that data is central.
 We should design our application around how data flows.
+Define a config.json file and put the configuration files there.
+Then, defnie a **config.py** file and create a **dataclass** and a **function**.
+The **function** will load the json file into memory and then set the configurations to parameters of dataclass using unpacking keyword arguments (**kwargs).
+IN Python, there are some configuration tools like dot-env and hydra.

 117) In PyTorch, training and validation can be implemented in the same function/class.
 There can be 2 different objects (generated from the same class) in main.py for training and validation.